redding/romo/gh-pages/view_handlers/css/grid_tables.md

 Adds sized borders to the grid table.

 **Note**: This makes all cells hide any overflow.
 Since grid tables don't keep all cell heights the same (like normal tables do), uneven grid heights break the borders.
-If you need cells to overflow with borders, use a normal table.
+If you need cells to overflow with borders, use a standard romo table.

 <div class="romo-pad2-bottom">
   <ul class="romo-grid-table romo-grid-table-header romo-grid-table-border">